Busses History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Busses research.
-Another 239 words (17 lines of text) covering the years 1207, 1684, 1354 and 1355 are included under the topic Early Busses History in all our PDF Extended History products and printed products wherever possible.
+Another 120 words (9 lines of text) covering the years 1207, 1684, 1354, 1355, 1524 and 1493 are included under the topic Early Busses History in all our PDF Extended History products and printed products wherever possible.

 Busses Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Busses have been found, including Beare, Bear, Beer, Bere, Beares, Bears, Beers and many more.

 Early Notables of the Busses family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Busses Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Busses Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Busses family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Busses, or a variant listed above: Christopher and Mary Bere, who settled on the eastern seaboard at a very early time with their two daughters Mary and Elizabeth.
 They settled in Georgia in the 17th century.
 Walter and Ann Beare settled in Virginia in 1620.